 - Determined – Showing firmness of purpose. 💪

 - Diligent – Working carefully and persistently.

-- Disciplined – Doing what you know you should do (even if you don’t feel like it).
+- Disciplined – Doing what one knows they should do (even if they don’t feel like it).

 - Dutiful – Conscientiously or obediently fulfilling one’s duty.

 - Encouraging – Giving others support, confidence or hope.

 - Energetic – Showing or involving great activity or vitality. 🔥